Exploring Filey's Past :: Crimlisk Fisher Archive

 Commercial Fishing in the Dark Ages

-These Viking settlers brought with them excellent skills in boat build and design using the ‘Clinker’ method of overlapping planks or ‘Strangs’ to construct very sea worthy craft.
+These Viking settlers brought with them excellent skills in boat building and design using the ‘Clinker’ method of overlapping planks or ‘Strangs’ to construct very sea worthy craft.
 These boats were designed to be launched and beached from coastal locations without harbour structures.
 Many say that this design and method of construction has added a direct Norse influence to the ‘Yorkshire Coble’ fishing boat.

 If we could turn back time it would be wonderful to see what Filey may have looked like in the Roman and Dark Age periods.
-One perception is that of the Saxon period where a very close community of farmers and fishermen living together around a manor house with an early church on top of Carr Naze in the area adjoining St. Oswald’s.
+One perception is that of the Saxon period where a very close community of farmers and fishermen lived together around a manor house with an early church on top of Carr Naze in the area adjoining St. Oswald’s.

 Fishing would have been a major source of fresh food if you lived on the coastal fringe and would also provide an important commodity for trade goods by curing or smoking the fish to preserve it to be transported inland or overseas.
 The importance of herring as a trading commodity was such that it almost replaced money as currency.